jupyterhub/repo2docker-action/README.md

 - `NOTEBOOK_USER`:
     description: username of the primary user in the image.
 If this is not specified, the username in `$GITHUB_ACTOR` is used.
 - `IMAGE_NAME`:
     name of the image.
 Example - myusername/myContainer.
-If not supplied, this defaults to `$DOCKER_USERNAME/  $GITHUB_REPOSITORY_NAME`
+If not supplied, this defaults to `DOCKER_USERNAME/GITHUB_REPOSITORY_NAME`
 - `DOCKER_REGISTRY`:
     description: name of the docker registry.
 If not supplied, this defaults to registry.hub.docker.com.